zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 It does sound like there is a lot of overlap between these frameworks, but there are some key differences in terms of their design, capabilities, and target use cases:

-- **AutoGen**: Is an experiementation framework focused on leading-edge research on multi-agent systems.
-It is the best place to experiment and prototype sophisticated multi-agent sytems.
+- **AutoGen**: Is an experimentation framework focused on leading-edge research on multi-agent systems.
+It is the best place to experiment and prototype sophisticated multi-agent systems.
 - **Semantic Kernel**: Is a production-ready agent library for building enterprise agentic applications.
 Focuses on event-driven, distributed agentic applications, enabling multiple LLMs and SLMs, tools, and single/multi-agent design patterns.
 - **Azure AI Agent Service**: Is a platform and deployment service in Azure Foundry for agents.
-It offers building connectivity to services support by Azure Found like Azure OpenAI, Azure AI Search, Bing Search and code exectuition.
+It offers building connectivity to services support by Azure Found like Azure OpenAI, Azure AI Search, Bing Search and code execution.

 Still not sure which one to choose?